What do you mean you have a B?

 This is a recent shift in thinking for me.
 It wasn’t until I witnessed the negative effects of my high schoolers’ juggle of honors class homework, club sports, academic clubs and working a part-time job, that I began to allow my teens to turn off their alarms and take a day or morning off to regroup once in a great while.
 I realized that there were different ways nowadays that kids can become overstressed and overworked and this could lead to them having anxiety which can make feelings of failure worse for them.
 This stress could also lead to a lack of sleep and poor mental health.

 Managing normal stress is a healthy part of life, so know your child well enough to know when he or she is overstressed.
+If they are, a day at home regrouping and relaxing should help.
+If not, you might want to look into the benefits of hemp oil as that might help as well.
 If you see your son or daughter has time for playing video games, scrolling social media or watching television than they probably don’t need a mental health day off from school.
 They may need to learn to manage their time better.
 Know the difference between when your child actually needs a break and simply wants one.

 8. Drop the College Conversations